Home » Florida » A Weekend Getaway to Beautiful Egmont Key

 What Should I Bring?
 On a Weekend Getaway to Beautiful Egmont Key

 What to bring?
 They allow you to bring small coolers for lunch and drinks.
-Remember, a good pair of sunglasses, sunscreen, towel, ball cap or wide-brimmed hat, and a light loose-fitting long-sleeved shirt for sun protection while on the beach.
+Remember, a good pair of sunglasses, sunscreen, towel, and a wide-brimmed hat, and a light, loose-fitting, long-sleeved shirt for sun protection while on the beach.
 If you plan to walk the trails, bring bug spray for the mosquitoes.
 The ferry crew rents umbrellas, snorkel equipment and fishing gear.

 Note: The ferry promptly leaves at the appointed time.
 If you miss it, you will have to find your own way back.